 In coordination with the City of Worthington, Nobles County, Minnesota West Community and Technical College, and other partners; the District is assessing community needs for athletic facilities and grounds.

-Routine maintenance such as replacement of roofs, parking lots and building repairs will be funded through the General Fund.
+Routine maintenance such as replacement of roofs, parking lots and building repairs will be funded through the General Fund using Long-term facility maintenance revenue when appropriate.

 CAPITAL ASSET AND DEBT ADMINISTRATION (Continued)

 Long-Term Liabilities